dinuxbg/beaglemic/README.md

 | PCM Output Bits Per Sample | 16 bps            | 24 bps            |
 | PCM Output Sample Rate     | 31888 Samples/sec | 26940 Samples/sec |

+# Freedom
+To the best of my knowledge, the entire HW design is Open Hardware and designed with the libre KiCad software.
+The entire firmware stack is free software, and is built by free toolchains.

+Please report any closed components you notice.

 # Hardware
 The schematic is simple.
 PDM microphones' digital outputs are connected directly to the PRU input pins.
 The PRU also drives the bit clock.
 I have tested on PocketBeagle and BeagleBone AI.